Bogesundslandet

-Bogesundslandet is a peninsular in Vaxholm Municipality, Stockholm County, Sweden.
-Most of the peninsular is occupied by the Bogesundslandet nature reserve.
+Bogesundslandet is a peninsula in Vaxholm Municipality, Stockholm County, Sweden.
+Most of the peninsula is occupied by the Bogesundslandet nature reserve.

-The peninsular
+The peninsula

-The Bogesundslandet peninsular is largely surrounded by water, with the Kyrkfjärden in the north-west, Stora Värtan in the west, Askrikefjärden in the south and the multiple waterways and islands of Vaxholm Municipality in the east and north-east.
+The Bogesundslandet peninsula is largely surrounded by water, with the Kyrkfjärden in the north-west, Stora Värtan in the west, Askrikefjärden in the south and the multiple waterways and islands of Vaxholm Municipality in the east and north-east.
 To the north a narrow neck of land connects it to the rest of the Swedish mainland.

-At the south-eastern tip of the peninsular is the settlement of Karlsudd and the nearby Bogesund Castle, built by the Brahe family, who at one time owned the entire peninsular.
-At the western end of the peninsular, the small community and former manor of Frösvik can be found.
+At the south-eastern tip of the peninsula is the settlement of Karlsudd and the nearby Bogesund Castle, built by the Brahe family, who at one time owned the entire peninsula.
+At the western end of the peninsula, the small community and former manor of Frösvik can be found.

-The peninsular has a road connection to the Vaxholm urban area via the Pålsundsbron.
-The road from the bridge continues north across the peninsular, passing the entrances to Karlsudd and Bogesund Castle, to join county road 274 at its northern edge.
-Other local roads branch off to connect to other parts of the peninsular, including Frösvik.
+The peninsula has a road connection to the Vaxholm urban area via the Pålsundsbron.
+The road from the bridge continues north across the peninsula, passing the entrances to Karlsudd and Bogesund Castle, to join county road 274 at its northern edge.
+Other local roads branch off to connect to other parts of the peninsula, including Frösvik.

 In the mid-1960s, Bogesundslandet was planned to be developed with housing and a motorway via Lidingö, plans that were later shelved.